ELELAB/environments_workshop/conda/conda.md

 #### Exercise - Installing a package into a specific environment
 Dask provides advanced parallelism for data science workflows enabling performance at scale for the core Python data science tools such as Numpy, Pandas, and Scikit-Learn.
-Have a read through the official documentation for the conda install command and see if you can figure out how to install Dask into the ```conda-exercise-1``` project conda environment that you created in the previous challenge.
+Try to install Dask into the ```conda-exercise-1``` project conda environment that you created in the previous challenge.

 <details>
   <summary>Solution</summary>

-    You could install ```dask=2022.2.1``` into conda-exercise-1 environment by first activating that environment and then using the conda install command.
+    You could install "dask=2022.2.1" into conda-exercise-1 environment by first activating that environment and then using the conda install command.

     ```
     conda activate ./conda-exercise-1/env
     conda install dask=2022.2.1
     ```

 </details>